fscorrupt/awesome-stars/README.md

 - [akhilmulpurii/aperture](https://github.com/akhilmulpurii/aperture) - A Modern Jellyfin Client built w/ Next.js
 - [PelagicaApp/pelagica](https://github.com/PelagicaApp/pelagica) - An alternative, modern and configurable web frontend for Jellyfin
 - [jeffvli/feishin](https://github.com/jeffvli/feishin) - A modern self-hosted music player.
-- [Doezer/Questarr](https://github.com/Doezer/Questarr) - Video games manager for -arr users
+- [Doezer/Questarr](https://github.com/Doezer/Questarr) - Questarr is an *Arr-inspired game manager that helps you discover, track, and automatically download the games you want.
 - [m3sserstudi0s/swiparr](https://github.com/m3sserstudi0s/swiparr) - Swipe on what to watch next.
 - [autobrr/netronome](https://github.com/autobrr/netronome) - Netronome is a modern network speed testing and monitoring tool built with Go and React.
 - [gommzystudio/device-activity-tracker](https://github.com/gommzystudio/device-activity-tracker) - A phone number can reveal whether a device is active, in standby or offline (and more).
 This PoC demonstrates how delivery receipts + RTT timing leak sensitive device-activity patterns.
 (WhatsApp / Si